-ATLANTA-The Georgia Department of Labor announced that the state's seasonally adjusted unemployment rate for January was 6.4 percent, its lowest level since July 2008 when it was 6.3 percent.
-The rate was down two-tenths of a percentage point from a revised 6.6 percent in December.
-The rate in January 2014 was 7.3 percent.
+ATLANTA-The Georgia Department of Labor announced Thursday that the unemployment rate in the Coastal Georgia region in June was 6.4 percent, up four-tenths of a percentage point from 6.0 percent in May.
+The rate in June 2014 was 7.9 percent.

 Gov. Nathan Deal, the Georgia Ports Authority, Murray County and CSX Transportation signed a memorandum of agreement Tuesday to establish the Appalachian Regional Port in Chatsworth.
 Its service area will include North Georgia, Alabama, Tennessee and parts of Kentucky.

 Gov. Nathan Deal announced that Georgia-lensed feature film and television productions generated an economic impact of more than $6 billion during fiscal year 2015 (July 1, 2014-June 30, 2015).
 The 248 film and television productions shot in Georgia represent $1.7 billion in spending in the state.